waut10000/Simulate-2/README.md

 I used a database to collect all the data.

 I also used Grafana to visualise how full the bin was, also added a treshhold.
+With a gauge, it was the best way to visualise this.

 As an extra, we added that you get a message from a bot on Telegram when it went over the treshhold or you could ask for an update.
 This was programmed in Python